SimonAwiti/fastfoodUI/README.md

 # fastfoodUI
-fast food user interface
+## fast food user interface interacts the user by allowing him or her to

-Users interfaces where one can: create an account and log in be able to order for food
+ *create an account and log in
+ be able to order for food
 The admin should be able to add,edit or delete the fast-food items The admin should be able to see a list of fast-food items